Kay-Edwards/Kay-Edwards/README.md

 ![image](https://user-images.githubusercontent.com/37392966/186267694-3d1c6ba2-3ab7-418f-97e7-fe937dff7058.png)

 I'm a software engineer who loves coding, writing, and research.
-I'm currently working on a flightlog app for my capstone project with the Marcy LAb School.
+I'm currently working on a flightlog app for my capstone project with the Marcy Lab School.
 Recently, I've been actively looking for work in the space-tech field to get an opportunity to work on space technologies.
-However, I'm open to work and build skills in my software engineering profession with any comapny.
-I reference the word astrophysical in my banner to acknowledge my need to be aprt of cutting-edge work and research.
+However, I'm open to building my software engineering skills period.
+I reference the word astrophysical in my banner to acknowledge my need to be apart of cutting-edge work and research.
 It is most statisfying to get to learn and work on new things!!!!🔭

 ⚡⚡**Active Facts**💬...